 I’ve been loving this Vietnamese Chicken Salad with a tangy, slightly spicy vinaigrette.
 Then there’s the cool, crunchy veggies, the chicken, the crushed peanuts and a good hit of lime.
 I thought you might like it, too.

-That this salad is healthy, there’s no doubt, but you can be sure it’s so good you’ll hardly notice that it’s good for you.
-That vinaigrette will transform anything it touches!
-The shredded cabbage, carrots & cucumber are really nice in this salad, but feel free to riff with any vegetables you like.
+That this salad is healthy, there’s no doubt, but you can be sure it’s so good you’ll hardly notice that it’s good for you, if that makes any sense!

-I like this recipe for meal prep because the veggies are nice & sturdy, and great for make-ahead, but you can cook up chicken just for this recipe or use any leftover chicken you happen to have on hand and not worry about “meal planning” at all.
+I like this recipe for meal prep because the veggies are nice & sturdy, and great for make-ahead, You don’t have to be meal prepping for this recipe.
+You can cook up chicken just for this recipe or use any leftover chicken you happen to have on hand and not worry about “meal planning” at all.
+Heck, if you’re a Vegetarian, just leave out the chicken.

 optimize your time & when making Vietnamese chicken salad

-When making a salad like this, with sturdy veggies like cabbage and carrot, think about prepping the extra for a completely different recipe.
-Both cabbage & carrots tend to linger if you’re not thinking about how to use them up.
+When making a salad like this, with sturdy veggies like cabbage and carrot, think about prepping the extra for a completely different recipe to make later in the week.
+Both cabbage & carrots have a tendency to linger in the fridge if you’re not thinking about how to use them up.

 I used the same veggies in Carrot & Cabbage Slaw, and turned around and used the cabbage in Shaved Brussels & Kale Salad.
 As long as I was preparing for this recipe, it just took minutes to peel, slice & dice my way through the veggies for the others.